The Messed Up Truth About The 1970s Music Industry

 Jackie Fuchs was assaulted by her manager

-In 1975, Jackie Fuchs was 15 years old when she was spotted in L.A. and invited to music entrepreneur Kim Fowley's apartment.
+In 1975, Jackie Fuchs was 15 years old when she was spotted in LA and invited to music entrepreneur Kim Fowley's apartment.
 As Huffington Post reports, Fowley was just in the process of creating an all-female band, and he had sent Rodney Bingenheimer to collect young, pretty women.
 This is how the Runaways were formed, and their manager was the man that posted this ad in Back Door Man magazine in June 1975.

-Fowley had a pattern of assault — that same year he assaulted and abused an 18-year-old young woman and a 14-year-old girl.
+Fowley had a pattern of assault — that same year he assaulted and abused an 18-year-old and a 14-year-old girl.
 Sadly he would focus his attention on Fuchs at a 1975 New Year's Eve party, held in a motel following a quasi-successful Runaways show.
 Fuchs was force-fed multiple Quaaludes and raped by Fowley, too weak to fight him off.
 She just remembers the moment she realized what was happening: "I remember opening my eyes, Kim Fowley was raping me, and there were people watching me."

 Because none of the bandmates even addressed the situation afterward, Fuchs felt she couldn't speak up as no one would back her: "I was going to be the one that ended up on trial more than Kim.
 I carried this sense of shame and of thinking it was somehow my fault for decades."